 Expected changes in the branches

 However, the measure of representativeness is based on a so-called "relative weight" which takes into account the results of organisations that have reached or surpassed the 8% mark.
 This calculation leads to a CFDT score of 30.32%, in front of the CGT at 28.57%, which makes it the only union organisation that can sign a collective agreement alone.
 Indeed, an agreement is valid only if it is signed by one or more organisations that have received at least 30% of the votes (more than 50% for agreements on working time).
 Moreover, some trade union federations which have not reached the 8% threshold will lose their representativeness at the branch level, in particular, the CFTC, thus depriving them of the right to participate in sectoral collective bargaining.
-Since June, the Ministry of Labour will publish decrees specifying the representativeness of the trade union organisations in each of the branches of activity (For more information, see the Ministry of Labour's press kit on this topic).
+Since June, the Ministry of Labour will publish decrees specifying the representativeness of the trade union organisations in each of the branches of activity.

 A primary audience measurement